-DTF is a privacy-sensitive system because it maintains, uses, disseminates, and retains PII from members of the public who are businesses, vendor, or customers that do business with the FAA and members of the FAA employee workforce for travel reimbursements and FAA issued P Card activity.
+DTF is a privacy-sensitive system because it maintains, uses, disseminates, and retains PII from members of the public who are businesses, vendors, or customers that do business with the FAA and members of the FAA employee workforce for travel reimbursements and FAA-issued P Card activity.
 FAA downstream systems must sign a service agreement with the DTF to receive the DTF data.
+Additionally, there are PII Data Sharing Agreements or Memorandums of Understanding (MOU) that cover these data exchanges.

-3 https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/1151/2016/10/FEA-Security-Privacy-Profile-v3-09-30-2010.pdf
+4 https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/1151/2016/10/FEA-Security-Privacy-Profile-v3-09-30-2010.pdf